 Symbolically, it is showed as "!".

-The function is used, among other things, to get the "n" way pieces can be positioned .
+The function is used, among other things, to find the "n" way things can be structured .

-To find the factorial of any given number, alternate the exact value for n in the given method :
+To find the factorial of any given number, substitute the exact value for n in the given rule :

 n! = n × (n-1) × (n-2) × (n-3) × ….× 3 × 2 × 1

-The expansion of the formula gives the numbers to be replicated together with each other to have the factorial of the number.
+The expansion of the formula provides numbers to be multiplied together to receive the factorial of the number.

-We can also figure out a factorial from the previous one.
-The factorial of any number is that number times the factorial of (that number minus 1).
+We can also work out a factorial from the prior one.
+The factorial of any number is that number replicated the factorial of (that number minus 1).